Lemon Pudding Souffles

 - Coarse sugar, edible pansies and fresh mint leaves, optional

 - In a small bowl, beat egg yolk until slightly thickened.
 Gradually add sugar, beating until thick and lemon-colored.
 Beat in the milk, butter, flour and salt.
-Stir in lemon juice and peel.
+Stir in lemon juice and zest.

 - In a small bowl, beat egg white until stiff peaks form.
 With a spatula, stir a fourth of the egg white into lemon mixture until no white streaks remain.
 Fold in remaining egg white until combined.

-- Divide between two ungreased 6-oz. ramekins or custard cups.
+- Divide between 2 ungreased 6-oz. ramekins or custard cups.
 Place in an 8-in. square baking dish; add 1 in. of hot water to dish.

 I've made this several times.
 I don't use the edible flowers.
 But I love the souffles.
 And they are very easy to make.